-Dr Jekyll and HydeWatch
+Dr Jekyll and HydeWatch this thread

 “ fog rolled onto the city” Stevenson uses pathetic fallacy to create specific tones regarding setting... in this case the fog passing could symbolise the unraveling of “the strange case of Dr Jekyll and mr Hyde” (regarding the title of the novel,going slightly of topic but it is very important that you emphasise that it is MR Hyde and DR Jekyll, that Hyde is of lower class so his crimes are more exceptable as he is younger and of lower class than Jekyll.
 This could also reflect Stevenson’s personal internal conflict as he was of higher class and any misbehaviour was highly frowned upon)